By: Will Chen

 “In Southern California we do not get frequent rain to clean solar panels naturally,” said DJ Schramm, co-founder of Green Convergence and 30-year plus roofer.
 “So bird droppings, airborne particles from dirt, pollen and pollution fall out, mix with dew to create grime and slime that reduces the ability of the solar array to perform at full capacity.
 Dirty panels reduce the return on your investment.
 We have seen losses as high as 30%.”

 Rain, however, is not the cure-all for cleaning solar panels because rain still contains within it “airborne dust particles” that will still leave a layer of dust on the panels.
 This means that although rain may wash out the old dust on the panels but it brings with it new dirty particles.

-But besides all the “dust talk”, let’s assume that you are interested in cleaning your panels by yourself.
+Besides all the “dust talk”, let’s assume that you are interested in cleaning your panels by yourself.
 A lot of solar companies would not recommend that because of safety and liability reasons.
 You would need to ascend to the top of your roof and scrub the panels yourself which can pose a danger to some.
-Although this may save you some money, it is highly discouraged because of the delicate nature needed in attending those panels as well as the principle of safety first.
+Although this may save you some money, it is highly discouraged because of the delicate nature needed in attending those panels as well as the principle of "safety first."

 Maintain Your New Solar System with Green Convergence!